amdrwn/online-retail-sql-analytics/README.md

 ## Executive Summary

-Analysis of 776,624 transactions across 5,861 customers reveals a business at a strategic inflection point.
+Analysis of 1,003,469 transactions across 5,862 customers reveals a business at a strategic inflection point.

-- **Revenue is flat year-on-year** — 2011 full-year revenue (£8.17M) was virtually identical to 2010 (£8.22M), with Q1-Q2 weakness offset by a strong H2 recovery
+- **Revenue grows steadily year-on-year** — 2010 revenue £9.41M, 2011 revenue £9.47M, a marginal +0.7% growth on flat Q1-Q2 performance offset by strong H2
-- **Retention drives 67%+ of revenue** — loyal customers (10+ orders, 16.4% of base) generate 67% of total revenue at £11,907 average LTV, 34x the value of a one-time buyer
+- **Retention drives 73%+ of revenue** — loyal customers (10+ orders, 16.4% of base) generate 73% of total revenue at £14,589 average LTV
-- **New customer acquisition is collapsing** — new customers fell from 40-53% of monthly actives in early 2010 to just 10-11% by mid-2011; 95.4% of December 2011 actives were returning accounts
+- **New customer acquisition declining** — new customers fell from 382/month in early 2010 to 101–108/month by mid-2011; December 2011 saw only 28 new customers
-- **£1M in high-value customers is at risk** — 239 Champions-tier customers averaging £4,353 lifetime spend have not purchased in 344 days on average; targeted win-back could recover ~£260,000
+- **£1M in high-value customers is at risk** — Champions-tier customers averaging £4,353 lifetime spend have not purchased in 344 days on average; targeted win-back could recover ~£260,000
 - **International revenue is dangerously concentrated** — one customer accounts for 95.8% of Netherlands revenue and 85.8% of Australian revenue; losing either account would effectively end those markets

 ---

 ## Project Overview

-End-to-end SQL analytics project on a real-world transactional dataset.
-The project covers the full analyst workflow: raw data ingestion, data quality profiling, revenue analysis, customer behaviour, cohort retention, RFM segmentation, and advanced business intelligence queries.
-Analysis is performed in PostgreSQL, with Python used for data ingestion.
+End-to-end analytics and machine learning project on a real-world transactional dataset.
+The project covers the full analyst workflow: raw data ingestion, data quality profiling, revenue analysis, customer behaviour, cohort retention, RFM segmentation, advanced business intelligence, and a churn prediction model using XGBoost with SHAP explainability.

 The dataset represents a UK-based online gift retailer selling primarily to wholesale trade buyers across 43 countries.
 All findings are interpreted through a business lens with actionable recommendations throughout.